graphpql/graphpinator/docs/typesystem.md

                 'search',
                 $this->searchResult->notNullList(),
                 function (null $parent) : array {
-                    // the return type for a list do not have to an array, any iterable is accepted return [
+                    // the return type for a list do not have to be an array, any iterable is accepted return [
                         new DroidDto(),
                         new StarshipDto(),